 A: Cold sores are due to a virus called herpes simplex.
 Many people carry it and for some it results in cold sores.
 You won’t know you have it until/if you get one of these small fluid-filled blisters on your face, which then bursts and crusts over into an unsightly scab.

 Unfortunately, there is no way of banishing the virus from your system.
 Once you have it, it stays in your skin for keeps but may never cause any symptoms.

 Typically a cold sore will heal within ten days but you can help the process.
 Pharmacist Shabir Daya recommends taking a supplement of the amino acid l-lysine, which has been shown to help speed recovery and prevent recurrence.
 Lysine has anti-viral properties and also blocks the uptake of arginine, an amino acid that promotes viral growth.

 In terms of prevention, l-lysine works best combined with vitamin C, zinc and immune enhancing herbs.
-Shabir suggests Viridian Horseradish & Garlic Complex, £11.30 for 30 capsules, which contains buffered vitamin C and zinc.
-Or VH Daily Immunity, £26 for 60 capsules (currently pre-order).
+Shabir suggests Viridian Horseradish & Garlic Complex, which contains buffered vitamin C and zinc, or VH Daily Immunity.

 You can also add in lysine-rich foods, such as chicken, beef, lamb, pork, fish/shellfish, eggs, yogurt, cheese and milk, avocadoes, tomatoes, beetroot, leeks, potatoes, and fruit such as berries.